flerka/personal-blog/_posts/2022-05-25-whats-new-in-net-csharp-8-part1.md

 }
 ```

-In this case you cannot change structure members or you will see compile-time error.
+In this case, you cannot change structure members, or you will see the compile-time error.
 For example:

 ```csharp
         public readonly int Mul()